CSB-KaracaLab/BINDKIN/README.md

 **1)** Extract the downloaded HADDOCK runs into an empty directory.

 **2)** In terminal, go to the main directory in which the HADDOCK run directories are located.
+In case of Windows, alternativley open the directory of interest using File Explorer.
+Then type `bash` in the directory path title bar in the File Explorer window.

 **3)** Use the command given below to insert the string "`BINDKIN_`" at the beginning of the each directory name:
 ```
 rename 's/^/BINDKIN_/' *
 ```

-**4)** Copy all of scripts located in the "_HADDOCK_output_analysis_" directory of the repository, to the local directory where all of the uncompressed and renamed HADDOCK runs are located.
+**4)** Copy all of scripts located in the "_HADDOCK_output_analysis_" directory of the repository, to your local directory where all of the uncompressed and renamed HADDOCK runs are located.

 **5)** Use the command given below to make the script files executable:
 ```